hphelion/documentation/cli.unix.2.compute.md

     Make sure the security group has port 3389 open You may wish to change the password when you log in

 **Note**: The output for this command is the Windows Administrator password.
-In order to connect to the instance via the public IP and RDP, use  `username` Administrator and the presented password for `password`.
+To connect to the instance via the public IP and RDP, use  `username` Administrator and the presented password for `password`.

-An example of how to connect via a Windows RDP client is located [on the How To page](/compute/using#WindowsRDP).
+See [on the How To page](/compute/using#WindowsRDP) for an example of how to connect via a Windows RDP client.
 You can use the `servers:console` command to extract the password if it is still available on the console.